• Top Suggestions

 What do coaches look for in college basketball recruits?

-College coaches look at a variety of factors when determining an athlete’s ability.
-Here are the most important ones:
+College coaches look at a variety of factors when determining an athlete’s ability, including technical skills, basketball IQ, and academics.
+Below we explain how coaches evaluate each of these:

-Basketball IQ: More importantly, coaches will determine a recruit’s “basketball IQ” and this is where position-specific skills come into play.
-Can perimeter players successfully drive the game and control the pace?
-Do post players read the right defensive rotations?
 Basketball IQ also includes situational awareness of the game.
-For example, if the clock is winding down and the game is tied, do athletes know to hold onto the ball until the last shot, instead of forcing a shot early?
+For example, if the clock is winding down and the game is tied, do you know to hold onto the ball until the last shot, instead of forcing a shot early?
 It also means being aware of how many time outs and fouls both teams have throughout the game.
-Players who are technically sound, can read the game and execute on the fundamentals will stand out.
+High basketball IQ includes situational awareness, knowing timeouts, fouls, and how to adjust mid-game.
+Players with great instincts, who combine technical skill with strong game sense, are the ones who rise above the rest.

-Academics.
-Lastly, there are aspects outside of athletics that can truly set recruits apart.
-Academics, especially at the Division 3 level, are extremely important to college coaches.
-High grades and test scores speak to an athlete’s discipline, leadership ability and even time management skills.
+Strong academics can make a huge difference for recruits, especially at Ivy League schools and the Division 3 level.
+High grades and competitive test scores speak to an athlete’s discipline, leadership ability, and even time management skills.

 Of course, what coaches look for also depends on their program’s specific needs.
 Some schools might invest more in developing a tall, athletic post player, while others highly value a smaller player who has raw talent, polished skills and strong instincts.
 In many cases, college coaches will turn to JUCO teams to find stronger and more developed talent compared to high school student-athletes.